 Saving the Planet of the Apes

-On 14th July 1960, Jane Goodall landed in Gombe, Tanzania, to commence her pioneering studies into chimpanzees; their behaviour, habitat and conservation, which is why the first World Chimpanzee Day is being held today.
-To mark this, my daughter and I drew ‘Saving the Planet of the Apes’ to wish our closest living relatives good luck for the future.
+On 14th July 1960, Jane Goodall landed in Gombe, Tanzania, to commence her pioneering studies into chimpanzees; their behaviour, habitat and conservation, which is why the first World Chimpanzee Day is being held today (https://www.janegoodall.org.uk/jane-goodall/gombe-60).
+To mark this, Rose and I drew 'Saving the Planet of the Apes' to wish our closest living relatives good luck for the future.

-I sketched these endearing babies and my little one coloured in the grass, four-leaf clover and heart with her felt tip pens.
-If you'd like to find out more, you might like to visit http://www.janegoodall.org.uk where you'll also find our Chimps.
+I sketched these endearing babies, and my little one coloured in the grass, four-leaf clover and heart with her felt tip pens.